PCM11/pands-project/README.md

 ## About the Project

-The Iris dataset is a commonly used dataset to understand classification and clustering algorithms in machine learning and statistics and it was made famous by Ronald Fisher.
+This project is about Iris dataset, also known as Fisher's Iris dataset.
+It is a commonly used dataset to understand classification and clustering algorithms in machine learning and statistics.
+The data was collected by Dr. Edgar Anderson and made famous by a biologist and statistitian Ronald Fisher.

-It cosists of 150 samples in total, 50 from each of the the 3 species (Iris setosa, Iris virginica, Iris versicolor).
+It consists of 150 samples of iris flowers, 50 from each of the the 3 species:

-Each sample consists of four features: sepal width, sepal length, petal width and petal length.
+- Iris setosa
+- Iris virginica
+- Iris versicolor

-These four features are all measured in centimeters:
+Each sample contains four features that are measured in centimeters:

-- Sepal Length: The length of the iris flower’s sepals (the green leaf-like structures that encase the flower bud).
+- Sepal Length
-- Sepal Width: The width of the iris flower’s sepals.
+- Sepal Width
-- Petal Length: The length of the iris flower’s petals (the colored structures of the flower).
+- Petal Length
-- Petal Width: The width of the iris flower’s petals.
+- Petal Width

 ## How to get started.

-To  explore this dataset you need to download python, which can be installed through [anaconda](https://www.anaconda.com/download),and notebook editor, which can be found in [Visual Studio Code](https://code.visualstudio.com/)
+To  explore this dataset you need to download python, which can be installed through [anaconda](https://www.anaconda.com/download), and a notebook editor such as Jupiter notebooks, which can be found in [Visual Studio Code](https://code.visualstudio.com/).

 ## Analysis